manikanand87/find-close-meteorites/README.md

 # find-close-meteorites
-This proj will use NASA provided data and use it to find closest meteorites landing or at least i hope so
+This proj will use NASA provided data and use it to find closest meteorites landing or at least I hope so

+#running the
+this proj requires python 3 and requests package

+`python find_meteorites.py`